Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 112.  ### Question112
 Which of the following are attributes of a bad bug report? (choose the best three answers)

-- [ ] Simple and repeatable reproduction steps.
+- [ ] Simple and repeatable reProduction steps.
 - [x] Vague statements or untested assumptions.
 - [x] Generic titles.
 - [ ] One bug per report.